 Choose quality over quantity

 It’s tempting to interview as many candidates as possible in the hopes of finding the right person.
-However, one thing that can save you a lot of time is prescreening candidates using resume scanning technology and phone interviews so that you’re bringing in only the top talent to meet face to face.
+However, one thing that can save you a lot of time is prescreening candidates using resume scanning technology and phone interviews so you’re bringing in only the top talent to meet face to face.
 (This guide will cover prescreening in more detail in Chapter 4.)

 Use collaborative hiring